share

 TO RECAP

 The adoption of interoperability provides a lot of benefits to medical organizations.
-Statistics say that 92% of doctors are confident that medical data interoperability helps improve the patient experience.
+Statistics say that 92% of doctors are confident that medical data compatibility helps improve the patient experience.

 To enable bata standardization, clinics need to tackle a lot of issues.
-The foremost challenges of interoperability in healthcare are as follows.
+The foremost obstacles are as follows.

 • Lack of knowledge